DHMorse/saySomethingCute/README.md

 # Say Something Cute

-A Vencord plugin that changes the Discord message input placeholder from "Message #channel" to "Send something cute... ✨"
+A Vencord plugin that changes the Discord message input placeholder from "Message #channel" to "*Send something cute... ✨*"

 ## Features